BackstoreIO/MorpheApp-Artifacts/index.md

 ---

-### ⚙️ How to Import Our 50+ Settings (Get the Best Setup Instantly)
+### ⚙️ How to Import Our Around Essential 70+ Settings

-After installing, our settings file will unlock everything automatically.
+After installing, our settings file contains a set of around essential 70+ refinements.
 Here’s exactly where to apply it inside the app:

 1. **Download the settings file** from the button above.
 2. Open **MorpheApp** (YouTube).